vitalii-mieliet/goit-react-hw-04/README.md

-# 📸 Image Search App — Unsplash React Gallery
+# 📸  PixScope — Image Search App

 This project is a part of the GoIT React course practice.
 It is a React-based image search application that fetches images from the Unsplash API.
 The application displays results in a responsive masonry grid, supports infinite scroll, and provides image preview with full-size download.